Epitome87/Modern-React-Bootcamp-Journey/README.md

 An app that displays dad jokes!
 They are grabbed from an API and displayed in a list.
 The user can upvote / downvote jokes.
 A lot of nice styling going on!
 I will attempt the logic myself, but most likely just use the same styling Colt will show.

+Random tidbits I learned while working on this project:

+- `window.localStorage.clear()` will clear your local storage.

 ## Section 20 - React Router

 ## Section 21 - Vending Machine Exercise